The WHEAT Foundation: supporting the RoboWarriors (AKA Team 41) since 2008

 2020 FIRST Robotics Competition - Infinite Recharge Overview

-This is the video which was released on kickoff day for the new season which was Jan 4, 2020.
-This video gives a summary of how this year's competition will work, what the robots must do, and how points are scored.
-The deadline for completion is Friday March 13 when the robot will be taken to our first competition in Robbinsville, NJ.
+This was the video released on kickoff day Jan 4, 2020.
+The video gives a summary of how the 2020 competition would have worked (had it not been canceled) - what the robots must do, and how points are scored.
+For the 2021 competition, FIRST has announced that the competition will be similar to what this year's was supposed to be, but with some yet to be announced modifications.
 For season updates, click here

 Go Team 41!